So last year, I joked that the unschooled version of a seventh-grade-ish curriculum plan for 2012-13 was the worst title for a blog post ever.

 As unschoolers, we tend to have VERY focused books on our shelves pertaining to whatever topic Sarah is most passionate about at the time, whether that’s ancient Greece or the Civil War.
 Where we’re sometimes lacking is in resources to answer the “in between” questions that come up, or to give more of an overview.
 And while I hear great things about Story of the World, Mystery of History and other “large-scale” history programs, even as reference materials if not for focused study, they’re a little – often a lot – more than we normally are looking for.

-So underpinning all of these things and more this year, Sarah and I agreed to participate as reviewers of a new series from BrimWood Press that is specifically designed as a way to get a quick glimpse at the breadth of history, such as using history coloring books and timelines.
+So underpinning all of these things and more this year, Sarah and I are going to be looking for some fun ways to get a quick glimpse at the breadth of history, such as using history coloring books and timelines.

 Let me be very clear about math: We don’t require any “book work” for math.
 We are huge fans of how math appears in the real world, and we firmly believe that learning through math-in-life is how Sarah will succeed.

 Any resources we use above and beyond that are only if Sarah is interested, and not anything we do “formally.”